-ANTIBIOTIC STEWARDSHIP: Many cases of clinical disease are treated with antibiotics.
+ANTIBIOTIC STEWARDSHIP: In the past, the majority of BRD cases were treated with antibiotics4.
 However, the recent implementation of FDA guidance 209 and 213 along with the expansion of the Veterinary Feed Directive has created a need for an alternative to managing animal health.
 Autogenous vaccines offer veterinarians and their clients a flexible management tool to counter emerging and evolving diseases.